jameslovescoding/Real-Time-To-Do-List/Readme.md

 - When changes happen (add or mark completion), use thunk action to dispatch the socket communication.

+- When receiving message from server, use dispatch action to modify the Redux state.

 Server Side:

 - When the client first connected, set up disconnect, addItem, markItem channel.